-Bella Union are thrilled to introduce ELECTRIC WÜRMS, the new side-project Wayne Coyne and Steven Drozd, whose debut abum Musik, Die Schwer Zu Twerk will be released 18th August.
+ELECTRIC WÜRMS, is the side-project of Wayne Coyne and Steven Drozd of the Flaming Lips, whose debut abum Musik, Die Schwer Zu Twerk was released 18th August 2014.

 It all began in the 70s when someone invented the right kind of acid that could make you fly!
 It seemed that everything was, at last, possible.
 And the overly optimistic freaks of the day began flying into outer space.
 They flew in spaceships that were, at first, made of futuristic super metal but before too long they didn’t even NEED ships.
 They BECAME the ships and they called themselves Electric Würms.
 I think because they became just bolts of electrified electricity that could penetrate wormholes in the far reaches of the unknown heaven.